Avon CEO steps down as sale to Natura closes

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Zijderveld will hand leadership over to Natura & Co Executive Chairman Roberto Marques.

-In his nearly two years at Avon's helm, Zijderveld was instrumental in turning Avon into a digital social selling beauty company by modernizing its model.
+In his nearly two years at Avon's helm, Zijderveld was instrumental in turning Avon into a digital beauty company by modernizing its model.

-He joined Avon in February 2018 after a 30-year career as an executive at Unilever.
+He came on board in February 2018 after a 30-year career as an executive at Unilever.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Avon now joins a group that includes Natura, The Body Shop and Aesop, will become part of the world's fourth-biggest pure-play beauty company.
+Joining a group that includes Natura, The Body Shop and Aesop, Avon will become part of the world's fourth-biggest pure-play beauty company.